-The response to stakeholder views across business plans is depicted across the Annual Report, with the pages that follow providing insight surrounding the direct interaction of stakeholder views with Board discussions and decisions in 2022/23.
+The response to stakeholder views across business plans is depicted across the Annual Report, with the pages that follow providing insight surrounding the direct interaction of stakeholder views with Board

 It is recognised SSE's purpose, and the issues of energy security and affordability, the climate emergency, and the societal impact of net zero are of wide stakeholder interest.
-A number of engagement priorities based on these topics have therefore been identified for 2023/24 and are set out opposite.
+A number of engagement priorities based on these topics have therefore out opposite.